 New Zealand has some of the best growing conditions in the world.
 Clean air, fertile soils, a cool ocean, generous climate, and fewer pests and diseases all contribute to the unique quality and taste of New Zealand grown kiwifruit.
-81% of New Zealand grown kiwifruit comes from the Bay of Plenty.
+79% of New Zealand grown kiwifruit comes from the Bay of Plenty.

-There are approximately 2,843 kiwifruit growers in New Zealand and around 13,610 hectares of kiwifruit in production.
-Zespri markets the majority of New Zealand grown kiwifruit and is the most recognised fruit brand in the largest cities in Greater China.

-New Zealand grown Zespri kiwifruit generated global sales revenue of \$2.871 billion in the 2021/22 season and sold 175 million trays (3.55kg = 1 tray).
+There are approximately 2,837 kiwifruit growers in New Zealand and around 14,664 hectares of kiwifruit in production.
+New Zealand grown Zespri kiwifruit generated global sales revenue of \$2.7 billion in the 2023/24 season and sold 135.6 million trays (3.55kg = 1 tray).

-The return made by New Zealand kiwifruit export revenue in the 2021 year is significant in comparison to other fruit and vegetables.
-Kiwifruit was \$2.8 billion whilst total horticultural export revenue was \$6.68 billion.
+The return made by New Zealand kiwifruit export revenue in the 2023/24 year is significant in comparison to other fruit and vegetables.
+Kiwifruit was \$2.7 billion whilst total horticultural export revenue was just over \$7 billion.
 Kiwifruit represents 40% of the total horticultural export revenue.
-Although New Zealand grown kiwifruit export returns are large in comparison to other horticultural products, kiwifruit is a small fruit category in a global context.
+Although New Zealand grown kiwifruit export returns are large in comparison to other New Zealand horticultural products, kiwifruit is a small fruit category in a global context.
 While the world total production of kiwifruit has been increasing, the kiwifruit remains a niche fruit, taking up an estimated 0.22% of the global fruit bowl, which is dominated by apples, oranges, and bananas.

-Right: Number of hectares of kiwifruit produced in each region
+Number of hectares of kiwifruit produced in each region

-Regional production of kiwifruit by hectare in the 2021/2022 year
+Regional area of producing kiwifruit in the 2023/2024 year in hectares

-Northland 533
+Northland 675

-Auckland 537
+Auckland 654

-ВОР 11,053
+ВОР 11,599

-Waikato 564
+Waikato 556

-Poverty Bay 381
+East Coast 581

-Hawke's Bay 212
+Hawke's Bay 110

-Lower North Island 77
+Lower North Island 78

-South Island 252
+South Island 412